elec-e8408-mini-project-2025/project-documentation/README.md

 2. Web Application UI: Usage is fluent, database entries are easily inspected and deleted, database is clearly visualized and the other requirements are carefully inspected.
 3. Smartwatch application: Smartwatch is easily usable, data collected is correct, timestamps are correct, synchronization is fluent and the other requirements are carefully inspected.

-Difficult but convenient requirements that SHOULD be carefully considered in the initial releases due to time constraints:
+Difficult but convenient requirements that SHOULD be carefully considered in the initial releases due to possible constraints:

 1. GPS and other related functionality
 2. Persistent storage on the smartwatch application